bigskysoftware/htmx/www/content/essays/splitting-your-apis.md

 </div>

-I will term this mis-alignment of needs the **Data/App API Impedance Mismatch** problem.
+I will term this misalignment of needs the **Data/App API Impedance Mismatch** problem.

 Max's recommendation is to split the API into two "halves": a generic API and an application API: